This online catalog lists many products helpful to kids who have disabilities.

 This company helps people with cognitive disabilities find technology to make their lives easier.
 Their online catalog has many cool apps.

-A company which makes communication products and other assistive technology devices for people with disabilities.
+A company which makes communication products and other assistive technology devices and curriculum for people with disabilities.

 |Alabama Statewide Technology Access and Response Project (STAR) System for Alabamians with Disabilities|